Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/blender/Lessons/Grease Pencil.md

 ## Extra learning

 >[!NOTE] Some of these tutorials are breaking some modeling rules that you should be following.
+>
+>Just keep this in mind as your working and try and focus on the 2D aspects of the tutorials.

 [Grease Pencil #1: Basics of Interface | Blender 2.82 | Tutorial - YouTube](https://www.youtube.com/watch?v=w3O-t_dkoBU)